clowdr-app/clowdr/README.md

      1. Open or restart VSCode, and open a terminal with menu Terminal -> New Terminal
      1. Next to the big + sign in the right side of the terminal header, there's a dropdown with tooltip "Launch Profile...".
 Click it and select Git Bash.
 1. [Node.js 16](https://nodejs.org/en/) (and NPM 7.8 or later)
-1. [Docker Desktop](https://docs.docker.com/compose/cli-command/#installing-compose-v2) - Clowdr uses Docker Compose, now included in the Docker CLI.
+1. [Docker Desktop](https://docs.docker.com/compose/cli-command/#installing-compose-v2) - Midspace uses Docker Compose, now included in the Docker CLI.
 1. **Full Setup:** [AWS CLI](https://aws.amazon.com/cli/) and [awsvault](https://github.com/99designs/aws-vault)
-1. **Production:** [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if you will be deploying Clowdr publicly.
+1. **Production:** [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) if you will be deploying Midspace publicly.

 ## Generate Hasura Admin Secret

-The Hasura GraphQL engine will be configured with an arbitrary admin secret value, and this value is needed for configuring several other services that make up Clowdr, so generate a secure secret value now and make note of it.
+The Hasura GraphQL engine will be configured with an arbitrary admin secret value, and this value is needed for configuring several other services that make up Midspace, so generate a secure secret value now and make note of it.
 A suggested method is a hex string representing a 128-bit value, which can be generated using one of the methods below depending on which tools are available on your system.

 - `openssl rand -hex 16`
 - `node -e "console.log(require('crypto').randomBytes(16).toString('hex'))"`